Shan Goshorn: Baskets

 Goshorn wove more than 200 baskets from 2009 to 2018.
 The Museum of the Cherokee Indian identified her as the 14th living Eastern Band Cherokee to master the difficult double-weave technique.
 Goshorn also modeled some of her baskets after those that would have had specific uses in the tribal community.
+She told the American Indian Magazine, that it could take six months to weave a basket.

 Before her focus on baskets, Goshorn's work consisted largely of drawings, paintings, photography and hand-tinted photography.
 With her work, Goshorn presented historical and current issues with the portrayal of Native American people.

 Goshorn's work is in the collection of the National Museum of the American Indian, the Denver Art Museum, the Museum of Contemporary Native Arts in Santa Fe, N.M., the Museum of the Cherokee Indian in Cherokee, N.C., and the North American Native Museum in Zurich.
 Her work is also in the collection of the Renwick Gallery and was included in their 50th Anniversary show This Present Moment: Crafting a Better World.

 Molly McGlennen writes of Goshorn's baskets that they "reveal Indigenous versions of history, which necessarily uncover – rather than enshroud -- the chasms of division between Native and non-Native peoples."